 Requesting Rent Changes

 You can change the terms of the lease and contract after the first 12-month lease ends.
 This includes changes to both rent and utilities.
-You must mail or fox a copy of the notice to KCHA.
 This notice must arrive at least 60 days before the proposed effective date of the increase.
 It is your responsibility, not the tenant’s, to notify us of the proposed rent increase.

 The rent must stay comparable to similar units in the area.
 After the first year, the tenant’s share of the rent may also rise above 40 percent of their monthly income.
 However, the tenant — not KCHA — must pay all rent that exceeds their 40 percent share.
 This can impact their ability to afford the unit.
 If you choose not to renew the lease, you must provide a 30-day notice to the tenant and KCHA.